Role hierarchy

 .

-Tier 3: roles granting access to one or more business roles.
+Tier 3: roles granting access for Tier2 business roles to specific users.

 It includes: USER_ROLE